ashiqdev/bookshare/README.md

 ---

-## Cuckoo is a platform project which ensures easier communtication between seller and buyer!
+## Sharebook is a platform project which ensures easier communtication between seller and buyer!

 ## Feature list